liamb315/SeedAlgorithm/README.md

 ## Motivation
 There are three structures of code within SeedAlgorithm.

--  Array-based Code
+-  Array-based code

--  Struct-based Code
+-  Struct-based code

 -  Array of Structures of Arrays (AOSOA) - based code